sapnachoudhary06/small-town-municipality/README.md

 2. Your proficiency in React as a framework and Typescript as a language
 3. Your ability to work independently
 4. Your strengths as a programmer – make sure to showcase your strengths!
-You cannot reuse what you’ve built for this code test for other purposes than this internship application.
-This means, for example, that you cannot publish what you’ve built to your public GitHub repository or use in another job application.